-One hung-over mornin’ back in ‘68, a bunch of dope smoking hippies in Congress got to humming ♪ The Times They are a-Changin’ ♬ and passed the: What the Hay!
-Let’s Move Everything to Monday!
+One hung-over mornin’ back in ‘68, a bunch of dope smoking congressional hippies got to humming ♪ The Times They are a-Changin’ ♬ and passed the: Let’s Move Everything to Monday!
+Act.

 …creating three-day weekend getaways out of solemn days of remembrance.